lovill/uk_generative_stacking/README.md

 - `generative_stacking_lib.py`: Collection of utilities for generative stacking.

-- `model_base.3dm`: This is the Rhino file where the user interacacts with the model
+- `UKCoD_Robotics Lab_LV.3dm.3dm`: This is the Rhino file where the user interacacts with the model

+### Get started
+Download `model.gh`, `UKCoD_Robotics Lab_LV.3dm` and the `py` directory and keep all items in a local directory of your choice.
+Run Rhino file, launch Grasshopper, load GH file and explore procedural stacking.

+Move/add/remove/rotate manually the first layer units (highlighted in red) and/or change all relevant input parameters as described in GH file.

 ### Examples